MicrosoftDocs/ai-builder/ai-builder-docs/batch-testing-prompts.md

    The test hub evaluates results against the defined criteria, providing insights into the prompt's performance.

-1. Once the test cases evaluation is done, you'll see the result screen appear
+1. Once the test cases evaluation is done, you'll see the result screen appear:

     :::image type="content" source="media/batch-testing-prompts/xxx.png" alt-text="Screenshot of tests results.":::